 Essentially this shows that these two types of proteins, when used together, create a fast and slow release and absorption of serum amino acids, similar to simple and complex carbohydrates.
 Other studies have shown similar results in the peak plasma levels of amino.

-Consumer reviews for Quest protein power are mixed but are overall positive.
+Consumer reviews for Quest protein powder are mixed but are overall positive.
 Consumers who gave the powder positive reviews said the product had a good taste, mixed easily with liquids and tasted good even when mixed with just water.

 Negative reviews stated the product was too sweet and foamy, had a gritty texture.